-Operational risk is the risk of loss resulting from inadequate or lack of internal control processes, mechanisms, people and systems or from external events and it includes legal risk as well.
-It is inherent in all Company's business functions and can occur from a variety of circumstances such as fraud, error, omission or system failure.
+Operational risk is the risk of loss resulting from inadequate and/or lack of internal control processes, mechanisms, people and systems and/or from external events and it includes legal risk as well.
+It is inherent in all company's business functions and can occur from a variety of circumstances such as fraud, negligence, error, omission or system failure.

-For this reason Derayah has in place a business continuity policy that in case of business interruption, it enables the preservation or at least the timely recovery and continuation of essential operations and functions.
-In addition, the exposure it has to its data providers is mitigated by ensuring the regular back up of its data and the maintenance, monitoring and update of its servers and networks and effectively built disaster recovery site that will be available online for its alternate recovery requirements.
-In addition to this has proper controls, authorization matrices and limits are in place with dual control concept on operations and well defined framework in respect of policies and procedures.
-Internal Audit and Compliance reviews are carried out to identify control weakness.
+For this reason Derayah has in place policy on operational risk with risk identification at a process level.
+In addition, a business continuity policy that in case of business interruption, it enables the preservation or at least the timely recovery and continuation of essential operations and functions.
+Moreover, the exposure it has to its data providers is mitigated by ensuring the regular back up of its data and the maintenance, monitoring and update of its servers and networks and effectively built disaster recovery site that will be available online for its alternate recovery requirements.
+Derayah has proper controls, authorization matrices and limits are in place with dual control concept on operations and well defined framework in respect of policies and procedures.
+Internal Audit and Compliance reviews are carried out to identify control weakness besides risk management's operational risk reviews.